petecarapetyan/webappwriter/docs/index.md

 # A surge in creativity?

 I didn't expect a surge in creativity by migrating to an SSG.
-No wonder SSGs are so popular with tech types.
+No wonder SSGs are so popular with the tech crowd.

 Maybe I shouldn't have been surprised.
-I gotta work, that's not optional.
+Sure, work isn't optional.
 Meaningful, as a side effect of productivity?
 That's extra.

 ## Other Objectives